-We have experienced a declining trend in the closing share price of our common stock on a split-adjusted basis, since April 2022.
-During each of the second and third quarters of 2022, the continued declining trend in the closing share price of our common stock, on a split-adjusted basis, suggested that the fair value of our reporting unit was more likely than not less than its carrying value.
-As a result, in each quarter since that time we performed the required interim goodwill impairment test consistent with the methodology that we use when performing our annual goodwill impairment assessment, including the use of the quoted market price and related market capitalization of our common stock, adjusted for an estimated control premium based on transactions completed by comparable companies.
-Based on the annual goodwill quantitative test performed as of December 1, 2022, we determined that the fair value of our reporting unit was more likely than not less than its carrying value.
-As a result, we recorded a loss on impairment of goodwill of \$0.5 million in the fourth quarter of 2022.
-When combined with the loss on impairment of goodwill recorded during the second and third quarters, we recorded a loss on impairment of intangible assets totaling \$12.6 million within operating expenses in our consolidated statements of operations during the year ended December 31, 2022.
+During each of the second and third quarters of 2022, the continued declining trend in the closing share price of our common stock suggested that the fair value of our reporting unit was more likely than not less than its carrying value.
+As a result, in each quarter we performed the required interim goodwill impairment test consistent with the methodology that we use when performing our annual goodwill impairment assessment, including the use of the quoted market price and related market capitalization of our common stock, adjusted for an estimated control premium based on transactions completed by comparable companies.
+Based on the quantitative tests performed, we recorded a loss on impairment of goodwill of \$11.6 million in the second quarter of 2022, an additional \$0.5 million in the third quarter of 2022, resulting in a loss on impairment of goodwill of \$12.1 million for the nine months ended September 30, 2022, recognized within operating expenses in our condensed consolidated statements of operations.

-The closing share price of our common stock, on a split-adjusted basis, has continued to decline subsequent to the end of 2022.
+The closing share price of our common stock has continued to decline subsequent to the end of the third quarter of 2022.
 If our share price continues to decline, we may be at risk for future impairment to goodwill in the near term.